Saidatul123/2603-ITT440/10% Individual Assignment/M3CS2554B/SITI NUR NAJWA HIDAYAH BINTI CHE ROHIM/README.md

 ## 📊 Output Result
 <p align="center"> <img src="output.png" width="600"> </p>

+The system generates and processes a large number of food orders.

+The output displays:
+- Total number of orders processed
+- Number of successful and failed orders
+- Total payment calculated from all orders

+This shows that the system is able to handle large-scale data efficiently.

 ---
 ## 📈 Performance Graph
 <p align="center"> <img src="graph.png" width="600"> </p>

+The graph compares the execution time of three processing techniques:

+- Sequential Processing → highest execution time (slowest)
+- Concurrent Processing → moderate execution time
+- Parallel Processing → lowest execution time (fastest)

+The lower the bar represents faster performance.

+This graph clearly demonstrates that parallel processing provides better efficiency by utilizing multiple CPU cores.

 ---
 ## 🔍 Analysis